+How far can you swim before the tide turns?
 The Boomerang swim starts at Bantham (home to the Swoosh), with swimmers heading upriver on the incoming tide.
 When the tide turns, so do the swimmers, swimming back downriver with the outgoing tide, swooshing into Bantham Beach and the finish line.

-We recommend that swimmers are able to swim 7km confidently.
+It is recommended that swimmers are able to swim 7km confidently.
 There’s a gentle pull in both directs as the tide comes in and then goes out, which makes life easier, but a bad weather day (chop or a headwind) can counteract that, so come prepared.

 A key test of the swim for most swimmers is the water temperature.
 The swim is early in the season, so while water temperature is not that dissimilar to the end of season (12-15 °C is expected), most swimmers aren’t so well acclimatised.
 Getting out in open water in May & June before the event is the way to prepare for this.